kulcsarrudolf/pasztor.at/content/blog/2019-05-15-immutable-infra-1.md

 categories: blog
 date: "2019-05-15T00:00:00Z"
 publishDate: "2019-05-15T00:00:00Z"
-excerpt: Recently I rebuilt the infrastructure that hosts this website following the principles of immutable infrastructure.
+summary: Recently I rebuilt the infrastructure that hosts this website following the principles of immutable infrastructure.
 Let's see how that works!
-fbimage: /assets/img/immutable-infra-1.png
+fbimage: posts/immutable-infra-1.png
-googleimage: /assets/img/immutable-infra-1.png
+googleimage: posts/immutable-infra-1.png
-preview: /assets/img/immutable-infra-1.jpg
+preview: posts/immutable-infra-1.jpg
 sharing:
   discord: '@everyone I rebuilt the server for my blog using immutable infrastructure.
     Want to see how?'